mdbergmann/cl-gserver/README.md

 1. Shutting down the system

-    Shutting down an actor system may be necessary depending on how it\'s used.
+    Shutting down an actor system may be necessary depending on how it's used.
 It can be done by:

     ```elisp
     (ac:shutdown *system*)